design-first/system-designer-documentation/docs/Create a Behavior.md

 // it will be an array of components this.children();

-// get the firt element of the collection this.children(0);
+// get the firt element of the collection,
+// a component
+this.children(0);

 // set collection value